FAQ's and Myths:

 This probably won’t work.

-There are numerous private companies (not Solicitors) who cold call people, leaflet drop, and generally try to persuade people to pay around £3,000 for a trust on the grounds that it will guarantee that the property cannot be considered for care fees assessments.
+There are numerous private companies (not Lawyers) who cold call people, leaflet drop, and generally try to persuade people to pay around £3,000 for a trust on the grounds that it will guarantee that the property cannot be considered for care fees assessments.

 If you are contacted by one of these companies then please seek some qualified legal advice before going ahead with anything.
 We have known clients have large unexpected tax bills, and some clients even lose their right to stay in their own property.